FlaxEngine/FlaxDocs/manual/editor/play-in-editor.md

 ![Play in editor button](media/play-in-editor-button.jpg)

-As soon as you game starts you can easily debug scripts and inspect the objects.
+As soon as your game starts you can easily debug scripts and inspect the objects.
 To learn more about scripts development and debugging see [Scripts debugging](../scripting/debugging/index.md) page.

 ![Scripts debugging](../scripting/debugging/media/editor_debug_scripts.gif)